-Based upon the most recently completed 2011 biannual alumni survey (7.2-4), approximately nine out of ten of bachelor's degree recipients were very satisfied or satisfied with their overall academic program (94.6%), instruction in their major (94.6%), availability of faculty (90.9%), the Major programs of study (90.9%), and university communications (90.7%).
+Based upon the most recently completed 2012 alumni survey (7.2-4), approximately nine out of ten of bachelor's degree recipients were very satisfied or satisfied with their overall academic program (90.4%), instruction in their major (86.7%), level of academic challenge (85.9%), and class scheduling (85.9%).
 Alumni have, over the years, been consistently satisfied with academic areas.
-Those areas that have consistently been ranked the lowest such as opportunities for independent study/research and contact with other alumni have shown significant improvement since 2005 as a result of strategic initiatives associated with establishing a dynamic student centered environment.
+The areas that have been ranked the lowest include contact with other alumni, faculty advising, extracurricular activities, and student life.